 Doctors push for immediate use of antacids because they claim that chronic reflux can lead to contact ulcers, recurrent ear infections, scarring to throat and voice box, or even cancer called adenocarcinoma of the esophagus.
+This is not advisable.

 A baby can have several, one, or maybe even none of these symptoms: